 With a renewed nationwide focus on patient-centered care, many states and payers are starting to move away from a traditional fee-for-service model in favor of more value-based care reimbursements.
 The shift will no doubt have an impact on every healthcare organization, but FQHCs and other safety net community clinics that provide services to underserved populations should, in particular, expect significant changes.

 A recent survey found that more than half (56 percent) of FQHCs rate financial stability to be moderately difficult or extremely challenging.
 This could be due to the fact that they are reimbursed on a fee-for-service model, which rewards health centers based on appointment volume.
-For FQHCs, whose patients often have trouble getting to appointments due to lack of transportation, long work days or poor health literacy, volume can be difficult to maintain.
+For FQHCs, whose patients often have trouble getting to appointments due to lack of transportation, long work days or poor health literacy (link to “Top 4 reasons” blog post), volume can be difficult to maintain.
 To ensure financial stability under this model, FQHC staff must spend significant time simply ensuring that appointments are filled, leaving little bandwidth to help fill gaps in care or ensure better outcomes.